Efficient Quantum Optimization via Dynamical Simulation: Comparison to Gradient-Based Methods

 \subsubsection{Typicality Argument for Ill-Conditioning for Wishart Ensembles}

 The answer to the question of the scaling behavior of the condition number for a typical matrix depends on the random matrix ensemble considered.
 The ensemble we choose for this benchmark comparison are the Wishart matrices which are formed by choosing the matrix elements to be standard normal, $B_{i,j} = \mathcal{N}(0,1)$, and then defining the matrix $A=BB^\dagger \in \mathbb{R}^{N \times N}$.
 The simplicity of these matrices is such that we can not only compute the joint distribution of the eigenvalues, as is possible for the celebrated Gaussian Unitary Ensemble, but the order statistics such as the largest and smallest eigenvalues can also be studied~\cite{edelman1988eigenvalues}.
+Furthermore, Ref.~\cite{anschuetz2025wishart} shows that Wishart matrices describe randomly initialized quantum neural networks.
 If we therefore assume that the matrix is well approximated by a Wishart matrix~\cite{edelman1988eigenvalues} then the probability distribution of the Demmel condition number $\kappa_D(A):= \|A\|_F \|A^{-1}\| \ge \lambda_{\max}/\lambda_{\min}$ is

 This means that with high probability the condition number for such random matrices will be $\lambda_{\max}/\lambda_{\min} \le \kappa_D \le O(N^{3/2})$.
 Under these circumstances, we anticipate that the number of queries made to $O_f^{(p)}$ scales as